shirley-qian0803/shirley-qian0803/README.md

 - 💞️ I’m looking to collaborate on projects related to machine learning
 - 📫 How to reach me shirley.qian0803@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm going to go back to China to eat a lots of delicious Chinese food!

 <!---
 shirley-qian0803/shirley-qian0803 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.